openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

 2) Swipe through the introduction pages, and then you'll be forced to pick a sample workflow to get started.
 (Don't worry, you can delete it at the end of setting up the OpenAPS-related workflows.
 Just pick one of the samples for now and tap through to allow you to progress through the entry screen.
 The `Directions Home` one is pretty easy to get through fast.
 In a few minutes when you are done setting up your OpenAPS-related workflows, simply go back to the `My Workflows` main view in the app, click on the `edit` button in upper left corner, tap on the sample workflow app that you want to delete, and then click the trashcan icon in the upper right corner.)

-3) Click `add widget` to add the widget to your phone.
-Then swipe down from the top of your phone (and possibly swipe left) to get into the Today screen.
+3) Click `add widget` to add the widget to your phone and follow the directions to force touch the Workflow app.
+After you click the `Add Widget` button that pops up, click the home button on the iPhone.
+Swipe left to get into the Today screen.
 Scroll down to the bottom and click "edit" to see a list of available widgets.
 The `Workflow` widget should be on your active widgets list now; you can drag it up to be toward the top, using the three horizontal lines, or wherever you want it placed.
 Click `Done`.

 ![IFTTT Workflow widget](../Images/add_widget_workflow.png)